matheus-rambo/matheus-rambo/README.md

   ![Readme Card](https://github-readme-stats.vercel.app/api/pin?username=sgtcortez&repo=ramboso_xterm&theme=dark)

 # Computer Languages
 My favorite programming languange is `C`, but, I am an agnostic about it.

-Currently, at my job, I use Java.
-But, I use python and bash almost all day, to automate things.
-And, AWK when I need to manipulate a text file.
+Currently, at my job, I use Java, but, I use python and bash almost all day, to automate things.
+And, AWK when I need to manipulate some text.

 C is my hobby language, I really like, and, it teaches me a lot of stuff about computers.